-After having tea and sharing stories with the Sherpas, we then met with Stephanie’s friend (the one whom she ran into earlier in Kathmandu), Max Friedman, for dinner.
+After having tea and sharing stories, we then met with Stephanie’s friend (the one whom she ran into earlier in Kathmandu), Max Friedman, for dinner.
 Max also brought over a few Stanford Law friends who were studying abroad with him in Nepal.

 All I can say is that after getting to know Max a little better and hearing of his travel stories, I may have found my brother in traveling style and preferences: Fast, with a good balance of touristy and off the beaten path.

 The next morning we took an early flight direct to Delhi, India.
 Last summer, I wrote “oh India, how I missed you so.”
 And this year, the feeling is now “Oh India, how I feel right at home again.”

 Land of Limca, Slice, Mazaa, and Frootis.
 Land of TATAs, deconstructed lemon sodas, and unlimited thalis.
 Land where everything random seems to happen for a reason.

 On that last note, I had been worried that I would be disappointed this summer given last year’s series of seemingly wildly unrepeatable serendipities.
 But even before the plane took off for Delhi, I overheard American accents.
 That’s when I walked up to 2 girls from U.C.
 Berkeley and found out that they had no set itinerary for their 3 weeks in India.